klaudhaus/lit-up/README.md

 If you wish to split up your application view into smaller components for the purpose of clarity and organisation, rather than for reuse across different frameworks and organisations, building them as Web Components may be overkill.
 Also, Web Components may not be the best choice for SVG applications as there are some compatibility problems with the SVG namespace.

-Fragment functions implement a component, or fragment of the view, as a single function (which may itself call other fragment functions) which can accept data properties, event handlers and inner content.
+Fragment functions implement a component, or fragment of the view, as a single function (which may itself call other fragment functions).
+They can accept data properties, event handlers and inner content.

 ```js
 const contentButton = ({ label, content, click }) => html`